-UCIS staff and affiliates uphold professional integrity and maintain strict confidentiality as called for by their national certifying bodies.
-Our team embraces its social responsibility to work in solidarity with the Deaf community to address institutional inequities and oppression.
-We respect consumer choice and honor individual preferences whenever possible.
+UCIS staff and our affiliates uphold professional integrity and maintain strict confidentiality as required by our national certifying bodies, including The Registry of Interpreters for the Deaf (RID).
+Our team embraces our social responsibility to work in solidarity with the Deaf and hard of hearing communities to address institutional inequities and oppression.
+We respect each consumer's choice and honor individual preferences whenever possible.
 With this emphasis on collaboration and communication, UCIS strives for transparency and accountability in our work.

 We are a team of reflective practitioners who are committed to engaged, critical dialogue.
 The Integrated Model of Interpreting (IMI) provides a framework for self-reflection and analysis of decision points.
 This approach allows us to create and sustain a standard of excellence while maintaining agility and responsiveness in a rapidly changing environment.
-UCIS recognizes the research-based need for supportive teaming, guided by global scaffolding, discipline-specific schema-building, and pragmatic considerations.
-We partner with experts in the fields of interpreting, Deafness, sign language studies, disability studies, and communication access to inform our practice.
-Additionally, staff and affiliates engage in professional development to improve their competence, skills, and leadership capacity.
+UCIS recognizes the research-based need for supportive teaming among interpreters, guided by global scaffolding, discipline-specific schema-building, and pragmatic considerations.
+We partner with experts in the fields of interpreting, Deafness, sign language studies, disability studies, and communication access to inform our practices.
+Additionally, UCIS staff and our affiliates engage in professional development to improve their competence, skills, and leadership capacity.

 UCIS consistently seeks input from the communities we serve.
 We engage in tailored individual collaborations with our consumers.
-We offer educational programming informed by these relationships to raise awareness about the Deaf community, deafness, and universal inclusion.
-UCIS partners with various UConn stakeholders to engage in ongoing public accessibility initiatives, with the philosophy that Universal Design and experiential equity contribute to a more holistic experience for all.
+We offer consultation & educational programming informed by these relationships to raise awareness about the Deaf community, deafness, and universal inclusion.
+UCIS partners with various UConn stakeholders to engage in ongoing public accessibility initiatives, with the philosophy that Universal Design (UD) and experiential equity contribute to a more holistic experience for everyone.

 UCIS relies on data-driven decision-making that allows us to be responsive to emerging needs and trends at a tier one research university.
 We focus on consumer experience with the goal of minimizing impact and sharing responsibility for communication access.
 Centralization of service provision and integration with other university systems allows us to leverage community resources and technologies, creating a paradigm-shift in the institution to recognize that inclusion is a community endeavor.